 Remember, critters such as grasshoppers are tasty treat for a skunk and a hungry skunk will stop at nothing to get at a good food source.
 Be sure to regularly treat your lawn or backyard for grubs as well.

-Finally, make sure any trash cans are securely sealed to prevent skunks or other critters from knocking them over and getting inside.
+Finally, make sure any trash cans have secure, tight-fitting lids to prevent skunks or other critters from knocking them over and getting inside.
 Putting the cans on a raised surface serves as an effective, cheap skunk deterrent.

 Clear away any debris in the yard that the skunk might use for shelter or want to check for food sources.
-Close off any spaces under your deck or shed using chicken wire, as these are excellent spots for skunks to build a den or nest in.
+Close off any crawl spaces under your deck or shed using chicken wire, as these are excellent spots for skunks to build a den or nest in.
+Keep wood piles elevated and far from your house.

 You will also want to check for and seal off any potential access points under your house.
 Just make sure there are no kits (baby skunks) in the space before sealing it off if you’re doing so in the spring or early summer.